samiux/samiux.github.io/taro.md

 ### 7.0 See Also

 Besides, your server or desktop is required to be hardening on SSH, Web application and other applications, etc when necessary.
-It is because Taro is not a silver bullet.
+It is because that Taro is not a silver bullet.

 ### 8.0 Bug Fixed